truecharts/website/docs/manual/SUPPORT.md

 :::warning Support Guidelines

 Our [Discord](https://discord.gg/tVsPTHWTtr) support (the ticketing system inside #support) is primarily limited to what is covered by our written guides.
 This includes installing, linking and editing apps.
 This doesn't mean the actual setup of the application.
-All #support tickets covered by the staff are done so in a **best effort** policy.
+All #support tickets covered by the staff are done so on a **best effort** policy.

 :::

 ## Stable Train Charts

 We provide direct support for getting `stable` train charts working on our [discord](https://discord.gg/tVsPTHWTtr) inside the **#support** channel.
-That includes installation and guidance on getting it working with defaults or basic settings (not advanced customisations or remote smb shares, etc).
+That includes installation and guidance on getting it working with defaults or basic settings (not advanced customisations or remote SMB shares, etc).
-Bug reports aren't accepted on [discord](https://discord.gg/tVsPTHWTtr) so if you spot a bug (Charts in the stable train should work with mostly defaults configuration) please report them to our [github](https://github.com/truecharts/charts/issues/new/choose).
+Bug reports aren't accepted on [discord](https://discord.gg/tVsPTHWTtr) so if you spot a bug (Charts in the stable train should work with mostly default configurations) please report them to our [github](https://github.com/truecharts/charts/issues/new/choose).
 Bug reports that state something doesn't work without supporting items may be closed.

 ## Incubator Train Charts